kaltura/developer-platform-docs/documentation/player-portal/ios/getting-started-ios.md

 - The [Playkit Pod](https://cocoapods.org/pods/PlayKit) is made up of the core Player infrastructure
 - The [PlatKitProviders Pod](https://cocoapods.org/pods/PlayKitProviders) adds the Media Entry Providers, which are responsible from bringing in media data from Kaltura

 If you don't already have a Podfile, go to your project directory and run `pod init`.
-This will create a new Podfile do you, where you should add the desired pods (see example above) and then run `pod install` from the command line.
+This will create a new Podfile for you, where you should add the desired pods (see example above) and then run `pod install` from the command line.
 You might need to close and reopen Xcode.

 ## Add a Basic Kaltura Player